aaronmck/CapSeg/README.md

 CapSeg
 ======

-CapSeg - Copy Number from Exome Sequencing
+CapSeg - Copy number from exome sequencing

 Aaron McKenna <aaronmck at uw.edu>

 CapSeg is a tool for transforming exome sequencing data to copy number information in cancer samples.